The Man Who Copied: Plot

 Nineteen-year-old André Maciel (Lázaro Ramos) works as a photocopy machine operator in a convenience store in Porto Alegre.
 Disillusioned with his life and obsessed with material wealth, he dreams of being an illustrator, but his comics, though well drawn, are rejected by publishers.
-After André returns home from work, he spends time in his room drawing or spying on Sílvia (Leandra Leal), a neighbor who lives in an apartment across the street with her father Antunes, with binoculars.
+After André returns home from work, he spends time in his room drawing or spying with binoculars on Sílvia (Leandra Leal), a neighbor who lives in an apartment across the street with her father Antunes.

 Following Silvia to work one morning, André finds that she works at a lingerie store, coincidentally called ‘Sílvia’s.”
 Once he follows Sílvia inside the store, he realizes he needs an excuse to be in there, and tells Sílvia that he is looking for a birthday gift for his mother.
 Sílvia suggests that he buy a robe that costs R$38.
 However, André cannot afford this, and he promises Sílvia that he will return and buy it later.

 One evening, he visits a club with Marinês (Luana Piovani), an attractive co-worker, who introduces him to a friend of hers Cardoso, (Pedro Cardoso), who works in antiques.
 André is initially impressed by the well dressed Cardoso, whom he assumes is well off.
 Later, when they are alone, Cardoso hits on Marinês and she refuses him, all but admitting that she is a gold digger and having suspected earlier that Cardoso is poor from his resoled shoes, and that she dislikes Cardoso's smoking.

 Leaving the club, Andre boards a bus and sees Silvia, wanting to make small talk, he promises to buy the robe at the next opportunity.

 Still believing that Cardoso is rich, André visits him at his place of work and finds that he sells junk for a living.
 Over coffee, André realizes that Cardoso also has no money and in a later scene, that Cardoso is as obsessed with material wealth as him, believing it to be necessary to woo Marinês.

 By chance, André's boss leaves him with a R$50 bill in order to run some errands.
 Giving in to temptation, André photocopies the note bank notes at his job.
 To dispose of the note, André begins gambling in the lottery.
 One of André's counterfeit notes is accidentally used by Cardoso to buy them drinks and André reveals his counterfeiting to Cardoso.
 On their lottery runs, André plays the sequence of numbers ‘1 2 3 4 5 6', earning him the mockery of Cardoso, who believes that that combination will never come out.